Advertiser disclosure

 Since Worthy Bonds are investments, you shouldn’t use the service if you can’t afford the risk of losing money.
 These bonds are not insured.
 While they state you can get your money out at any time, if the investment fails you could receive nothing.

-Worthy Bonds vs. competitors
+Competition to Worthy Bonds

 Worthy Bonds doesn’t have a ton of direct competition at this time.